 Treatment For Asthma

-An allergist treats asthma in children.
+Both allergists and pulmonologists treat asthma in children.
 Asthma treatment may vary depending on the frequency and severity of symptoms in each child.
 The following medications are usually prescribed for childhood asthma.

 Children with breathing difficulties, cough, or wheezing require quick-relief medicines.
 Intravenous and oral corticosteroids and short-acting beta-agonists such as Ventolin HFA (albuterol) are common quick-relief medications.
 Children with asthma should always carry these medicines, which are usually available in the form of an inhaler, for use at the first signs of asthma.
+Younger children can also take inhaled medications, such as albuterol, in a nebulized form using a special device called a nebulizer.

 - Long-term control